 About the BSc (Hons) Animal Management Top Up programme

 240 credit Level 5 Qualification in Animal Management or equivalent subject and a minimum of grade ‘C’ or level 4 in both GCSE Maths & English.

 Students who have successfully completed another relevant programme of study at least at the equivalent level may be eligible to apply for APcL.
 Claim forms must be supported by the official transcript or certificate of the awarding body of the original qualification, and any guidance explaining the allocation of credit and grading scheme used to enable module comparison.

-International students must evidence they possess a satisfactory command of English language in terms of reading, writing, listening and are expected to have achieved Level B2 on the Common European Framework of Reference for Language (CEFR), as defined by UK Visas and Immigration.
+International students must evidence they possess a satisfactory command of English language in terms of reading, writing, and listening, and are expected to have achieved Level B2 on the Common European Framework of Reference for Language (CEFR), as defined by UK Visas and Immigration.

 What you will learn